The railway is currently closed due to Covid 19.

 But the L&B is much more than a visitor attraction, we are an educational charity with a living classroom promoting an understanding of the transport systems of the past and their affect on the rural community living on the remotest and wildest parts of Exmoor - all some 20 miles from the next town.

 What you see today was built from nothing.

-Having closed in 1935 the L&B is the longest-abandoned section of railway anywhere in the world to be reopened.
+Having closed in 1935 the L&B predated all other preserved railways.
 Today it is owned by the Members of the L&BR Trust and run almost entirely by volunteers.

 The L&B Trust membership is made up of people who wish to and do support us and our work.

 Not all our supporters are members as we also rely on the public for support and they do so with over 40,000 visitors a year using our facilities.
 If unable to visit, some make a donation - there is still much to do.

 A recreated railway will make a real difference – but we do need the support of people like you to make it happen.

 The Lynton & Barnstaple Railway is wholly owned by the Lynton & Barnstaple Railway Trust: - Registered Charity No. 1082564